Minneapolis, Minnesota April 1999

 “Cowboy ropes instead of curtain hooks are a nice touch.”

 “Lariats, Sandra.
 They’re authentic.”
-Wesley’s home spilled over with authentic.
-Everywhere you looked you saw the real thing, like Wesley.
+My new man’s home spilled over with authentic.
+Every wall, nook, and corner spilled over with the real thing, like Wesley.
 “Who’s your favorite cowboy singer?”
 He rolled toward me, laying an arm across my stomach.

 Carson Holiday in his black cowboy hat flickered across my mind.
 “Roy Rogers.”

-“I have the first album he made with Dale Evans.”
+“I have the first album he recorded with Dale Evans.”

 Of course, he did.
 His voluminous record collection undoubtedly contained several old cowboy recordings.
-He didn’t believe in CD’s or tapes because the quality couldn’t compare to the old vinyl.
-In fact, not much of anything new could compare to the appeal of the mid-twentieth century, or earlier, for Wesley.
-If I identified with the forties era Ella wanting someone to watch over me, Wesley happened into my life at the right time.
+He didn’t believe in CD’s because the quality couldn’t compare to vinyl.
+In fact, not much of anything new compared to the appeal of the mid-twentieth century, or earlier, for Wesley.
+If I identified with the forties era and Ella wanting someone to watch over me, Wesley happened into my life at the right time.
 He epitomized a time gone by.

-“I wonder if the Batman television series produced a vinyl,” he said as he lifted his head, squeezed my arm, and reached under his pillow to pull out a handkerchief.
+“I wonder if the Batman television series produced a vinyl.”
+He lifted his head, squeezed my arm, and reached under his pillow to pull out a handkerchief.
 “I’ve decided after I’m finished with the New Orleans club on the second floor, I’m going to build a bat cave in the basement.”

 Taking his glasses from the top of the guitar amplifier next to the bed, he meticulously cleaned the lenses with the handkerchief.
 This action, performed with the automatic movements of a morning ritual, impressed me as the habit of an old man or maybe a nerd.
-Wesley was too vital and fit to label old man, so I settled on nerd, which explained some of his socially rougher edges.
-I could work with nerd.
-After all, with abs like his, he wouldn’t strike anyone as a typical nerd.
+After all, with abs like his, he was too vital and fit to label old man, so I settled on nerd—with socially rough edges.

 He hooked the wire frames carefully over each ear, and his dark brown eyes studied my face.
-“You look pretty in the morning with your messy blond hair and no lipstick.”
+“You’re pretty in the morning with your messy blonde hair and no lipstick.”

 “Thank you, Wesley.”
-I leaned in to give him a light peck on the cheek.
+I leaned in, giving him a light peck on the cheek.

 He cupped my breast, perking my nipple with a flick of his tongue.
 “You’ll only be able to get to it by sliding down the bat pole.”
 Another flick lingered a moment.